hotkit/rask/DESIGN.md

 The protocol is stateful -- that is, each node maintains a view of the state at each other node and sends the data that it judges to be wanted by the other nodes.
 If data that a node wants isn't actually

+All numbers are sent in network byte order, that is big endian.

 ## Initial handshake ##

 After the initial connection each host will always send a version block.
 The minimum common version number is the one that is to be used as that is the highest version number both hosts understand.